 Many of the law firm websites we see that need substantial work to achieve accessibility are also outdated in terms of design and content.
 The skills needed for both web design and web content accessibility are related, and you can gain efficiencies by tackling both at the same time.

 In order to maximize the amount of new business your website can generate, it needs to be functional and appealing to all users.
-We recommend starting with a site redesign, and incorporating web content accessibility into the requirements.
+We recommend starting with a site redesign for your law firm, and incorporating web content accessibility into the requirements.

 In order to use your accessible site, users have to first discover it.
 Having an appealing, user-friendly website is a crucial element to SEO and ranking well in Google.
 You’ll set your law firm up to maximize success if all of the following elements are addressed in your websites marketing efforts: